Residenza Tertianum, Chiasso

 Martina Residence, Riva San Vitale

-Designed by architect Mario Botta, the residence offers an ideal housing solution for people of the third and fourth age.
+These are the characteristics of the residence, which offers an ideal living solution for people of the third and fourth age.

 In fact, it integrates absolutely autonomous and personal apartments with the possibility of having all the services of care, assistance, prevention and socialization.